miosync-masa/delta-theory/README.md

 ## 🎯 Overview

 δ-Theory is a unified framework that predicts material properties from **crystal structure geometry**.
-Unlike traditional empirical fitting approaches, it derives material behavior from physical first principles.
+Unlike traditional empirical fitting approaches, it derives material behavior from Geometric Structural Principles

 ### Core Equation